webplatform/docs/Beginners/crash_course/index.md

 Second, install FileZilla.
 The URL is https://filezilla-project.org/download.php?type=client.

-Now, before going to the third step, make sure that you got the files you'll upload!
+Now, before going to the third step, make sure that you have the files you'll upload!
 The HTML file is the most important, and '''be sure to rename it to <tt>index.html</tt>''' otherwise it won't open on the server!

 You'll learn good techniques of HTML, CSS, JavaScript, and more later on.
 This section is just meant for getting you started with basic requirements.
 Now, when you've prepared a good-looking <tt>index.html</tt> file, you can move on to the third step.